tomit4/Auther/README.md

 Auther is a scaffolding project which demonstrates the basic concepts around authentication using JSON Web Tokens and 2 factor authentication using transactional emails.
-Meant to be put in front of any application that needs authentication, Auther aims to provide the basic features of authentication (sign up, login, forgot password, change password, delete profile) that users have come to expect to be a part of any modern day application.
+Meant to be put in front of any application, Auther aims to provide the basic features of authentication (sign up, login, forgot password, change password, delete profile) that users have come to expect to be a part of any modern day application.

 #### The Why